 #6.
 Secondary Causes of PCOS & PCOS-like syndromes

-There are also several other conditions which can cause a PCOS-like state, some of which are reversible, and conditions which can mimic PCOS and must be ruled out if you suspect you have PCOS.
+There are also several other conditions that can cause a PCOS-like state, some of which are reversible, and conditions that can mimic PCOS and must be ruled out if you suspect you have PCOS.

 Conditions that fit into this category include: